opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        ``sdnvpn_logs/dovetail.sdnvpn.tcXXX.log`` and ``tempest_logs/dovetail.tempest.tcXXX.log``,
        respectively.
 They all have the passed, skipped and failed test cases results.

-CVP Portal Web Interface
+OVP Portal Web Interface
 ------------------------

-The CVP portal is a public web interface for the community to collaborate on results and to submit results for official OPNFV compliance verification.
+The OVP portal is a public web interface for the community to collaborate on results and to submit results for official OPNFV compliance verification.
 The portal can be used as a resource by users and testers to navigate and inspect results more easily than by manually inspecting the log files.
 The portal also allows users to share results in a private manner